xbeat/Machine-Learning/README.md

 Traditional decision trees suffer from axis-parallel splits, meaning they can only create rectangular decision boundaries by splitting features along vertical or horizontal lines.
 This fundamental limitation makes them struggle with diagonal or non-linear decision boundaries.

+## Top Data Science Tools Breakdown

+Python Data Types and Memory Management

+Python's dynamic typing system and memory management are crucial for data science.
+Understanding how objects are stored and referenced helps optimize memory usage, especially when dealing with large datasets.
+Python uses reference counting and garbage collection for memory management.

 ## Multilingual Sentence Encoding with PyTorch

 Introduction to Multilingual Universal Sentence Encoder (mUSE)